SteelCompendium/data-md-dse/Bestiary/Monsters/Griffons/Statblocks/Griffon.md

         tier3: 13 damage; the griffon shifts up to 3 squares
       - name: Effect
-        effect: If this ability is used as part of the Charge main action, the griffon can grab one of the targets
+        effect: If this ability is used as part of the Charge main action, the griffon can grab one of the targets.
   - type: feature
     feature_type: ability
     name: Crack the Earth